cbrown11/PlatformContactExample/README.md

 There are three services to run and the UI.
 All services are written in dotnet  version .net core 3.1.

-If you haven't got Visual studio can run 'dotnet run' in the project or 'dotnet <dll>' on a compiled version (after 'dotnet build').
+If you haven't got Visual studio, you can run 'dotnet run' in the project or 'dotnet <dll>' on a compiled version (after 'dotnet build').

 ## PlatformUI
 The Code for the UI is in a different Git Repository https://github.com/cbrown11/PlatformExampleUI